-Carbon Pipelines are not the answer to rural prosperity, vibrant communities, thriving ecosystems, or a livable climate.
+Carbon pipelines are not the answer to rural prosperity, vibrant communities, thriving ecosystems, or a livable climate.
 Rural Minnesotans need a say in the future of our land, water, energy, infrastructure, and the economic opportunities that will impact our lives, livelihoods, and communities.

 Summit Carbon Solutions | Midwest Carbon Express Pipeline

-Navigator CO2 Ventures’ | Heartland Greenway Pipeline – CANCELLED
+Navigator CO2 Ventures | Heartland Greenway Pipeline – CANCELLED thanks to pressure from the 5-state resistance campaign

 A second CO2 pipeline planned for the region (including in Minnesota), was cancelled in October 2023.